Film-Video Entrance to Major Requirements

-Students must submit a portfolio consisting of the following items:
+Students must submit a portfolio application along with the following iteams as attachments:

 A current Penn State transcript.

-To obtain a transcript, go to eLion and click on Advising > Transcript > View Advising Transcript and scroll to the bottom to print the transcript.
+To obtain a transcript, go to eLion and click on Advising > Transcript > View Advising Transcript and select Print Transcript.
+Use the PDF button in the lower left of the print screen to save the PDF file.
 The two prerequisite courses (COMM 150 and COMM 242) should be listed on the trancript as either completed or in progress.
 It does not need to be an official transcript.

 The creative writing exercise.

 Write a narrative inspired by a significant moment from your life from the perspective of an outside observer.
 It should be double spaced, 12-point Courier font, 250-300 words.
 Seemingly small moments in our lives often turn out to be significant turning points.
 The way we see the world, and other people in it, is changed as a result of that particular experience.
 Use one such moment of realization from your life as a starting point for a short story where a character undergoes a change of awareness as a result of witnessing that moment.